AI Workflow Orchestration Service

 Monitors selected sources, produces structured briefs, and writes findings into a shared database for reuse across teams.
 Agents can generate decision packs — what changed, why it matters, recommended actions — and route them to the right owner.

-Reporting & Compliance Automation
+Reporting & Compliance Capability

 Collects periodic inputs, validates completeness, and produces review-ready reporting packs with evidence registers and drafted narrative sections.
 Exceptions are escalated; audit trails record who approved what and when.

-Operational Control Tower (cross-tool execution)
+Operational Control Tower for Governed Delivery

 A coordination layer where inbound inputs automatically update structured records, create tasks, refresh dashboards, and notify the right people — with routers handling different cases and error routes managing failures without breaking the operation.